-Sterilize your jar(s) in boiling water.
+Sterilize your glass bottles or Mason jar(s) in boiling water.
 If you haven’t pre-dried your citrus peels, do so now in the oven.

 Add juniper and cardamom pods first and crush lightly with a muddler.

 Add all other ingredients, except citrus peels.
-Top with vodka.
+Top with vodka for your base alcohol.

 Seal, give it a good shake, and let the jar sit in a dark place for 24 hours.

 Taste the infusion to check flavor.
 Add your citrus peels and any botanicals that need a little extra kick of flavor.